opensafely/documentation/docs/getting-started.md

        ![image](images/docker-windows-starting.png)
     1. When Docker has finished starting up, share your hard drive with Docker: click the system tray docker icon; select "settings"; select "shared drives".
+    1. If you have ended up with the *Hyper-V* backend, then when Docker has finished starting up, you will need share your hard drive with Docker: click system tray docker icon; select "settings"; select "shared drives".
+This setting does not exist in the *WSL 2* backend.
     1. Test Docker and opensafely work together.
 Open an Anaconda Prompt, and run `opensafely pull cohortextractor`.
 This will pull down the OpenSAFELY cohortextractor images, which can be used to run actions in your study.
 The